mylittleriver/fairness-spec-decoding/different_result.md

+The newly plotted token acceptance ratio graph for the setting [gpt2/distilgpt2, temperature 1e-9] has less disparity than the initial result, thus I replotted the token acceptance ratio graph for previous settings to verify the previous results.
+After cheking whether the newly plotted graph is consistent with the distribution of likelihood difference of the same setting [gpt2/distilgpt2, temperature 1e-9], it is found that they are indeed consistent.
+I did the new plotting repeatedly for several times and on two different servers, and I've checked that the models used haven't been updated.
+Therefore, it can be inderred that the newly plotted graphs are correct and initial result of token acceptance ratio graph was wrong.
+I have modified the code for plotting each time with a new setting, so I think it's because the code for plotting the initial result is wrong and the mean of token acceptance ratio for each category was not properly calculated.

 gpt2/distilgpt2:

 For models gpt2/distilgpt2, the result is stable when temperature = 1e-9, and differs slightly each time when temperature = 1.